James C. Scott: Weapons of the Weak

 In Weapons of the Weak: Everyday Forms of Peasant Resistance (1985) Scott expanded his theories to peasants in other parts of the world.
 Scott's theories are often contrasted with Gramscian ideas about hegemony.
 Against Gramsci, Scott argues that the everyday resistance of subalterns shows that they have not consented to dominance.

 Domination and the Arts of Resistance

 In Domination and the Arts of Resistance (1990) Scott argues that subordinate groups employ strategies of resistance that go unnoticed.
 He terms this "infrapolitics".
 Scott describes the public interactions between dominators and oppressed as a "public transcript" and the critique of power that goes on offstage as a "hidden transcript".
+To illustrate how hidden forms of everyday resistance is contextually applied in high-risk contexts, including under Myanmar's authoritarian regime context, David Moe and James Scott examined "Reading Romans 13:1-7 as a Hidden Transcript of Public Theology."
+Their analysis demonstrates how ordinary peoples from the highlands and lowlands of Myanmar employ symbolic practices, everyday forms of hidden resistance, and acts of non-compliance to negotiate power, preserve moral agency, resilience, and articulate resistance without direct confrontation with dominant power.
 Groups under domination—from bonded labor to sexual violence—thus cannot be understood merely by their outward appearances.
 In order to study the systems of domination, careful attention is paid to what lies beneath the surface of evident, public behavior.
 In public, those that are oppressed accept their domination, but they always question their domination offstage.
 On the event of a publicization of this "hidden transcript," oppressed classes openly assume their speech and become conscious of its common status.